Esri/insights-scripting-guide/README.md

 * [How to deploy a Kernel Gateway with dependencies using Anaconda](#How-to-deploy-a-Kernel-Gateway-with-dependencies-using-Anaconda)
 * [How to deploy a Kernel Gateway with dependencies using Docker](#How-to-deploy-a-Kernel-Gateway-with-dependencies-using-Docker)

-Insights Desktop readers should check out the topic on [How to deploy a Kernel Gateway for Insights Desktop](How-to-deploy-a-Kernel-Gateway-for-Insights-Desktop).
+Insights Desktop readers should review [How to deploy a Kernel Gateway for Insights Desktop](How-to-deploy-a-Kernel-Gateway-for-Insights-Desktop).

 ### How to deploy a Kernel Gateway with dependencies using Anaconda